-Up to 30 semester hours of transfer credit may apply toward the M.Div. and MCAM degrees.
-Grades earned on transfer hours are not included in the calculation of a student's grade point average.
+In all cases, grades earned on transfer hours are not included in the calculation of a student's grade point average.
 Only courses taken at accredited institutions are transferable, but the courses must have been taken within the past six years.
 No grade lower than a "B" or its equivalent will be transferred from another institution.